in

 Can antioxidants improve skin health and slow down aging?

-Yes, antioxidants can enhance skin health and combat aging.
-Incorporate vitamin C serums, green tea, and foods rich in antioxidants like berries and nuts into your routine.
-Additionally, using sunscreen daily helps protect against free radical damage.
+Yes, antioxidants can improve skin health and fight aging.
+Use vitamin C serums, green tea, and antioxidant-rich foods like berries and nuts.
+Daily sunscreen also protects against free radical damage.

 Is it necessary to take antioxidant supplements, or can I get enough from my diet?